gooddata/gooddata-ui-sdk/docs/contributing.md

 the projects managed in the repository.
 After that run `rush build`.

-In case the pull brings in new projects or large bulk of changes, it is safer (albeit more time-consuming) to run `rush install && rush link --force && rush clean && rush rebuild`.
+In case the pull brings in new projects or large bulk of changes, it is safer (albeit more time-consuming) to run `rush clean && rush purge && rush install && rush rebuild`.

 ## IDE Settings